 Need to design a flyer or other graphics?
-Canva.com is a great free resource that has a variety of starting templates you can use.
+Canva.com is a great free resource with a variety of starting templates you can use.
 DesignWizard also offers a free option.
 If you need an infographic, try easelly.
 Want more help?
 The Communications Committee can create flyers and graphics for you - just let us know what help you need.
-We have a variety of assets already created for many events and can easily update them.
+We have a variety of assets already made for many events and can easily update them.

 Document Sharing and Storage

 The CRS PTA has a Google Workspace that can be used by CRS PTA officers, committee chairs, coordinators, etc. If you need an account and do not already have one, please contact our web administrator.
 You can utilize either the personal drive or team drive via Google Drive with your CRS PTA account.
-Files that need general access can also be posted to the CRS PTA website.
+Files that need public access can also be posted to or linked to the CRS PTA website.
 For further assistance, contact the VP of Communications.